Crispy, golden spinach pancakes turn the boring green vegetable into a delicacy. Serve them with a dollop of Greek

 They’re very good as a side dish, and they go with many main dishes.
 I think they pair particularly well with baked salmon, with grilled chicken breast, and with baked pork chops.
 But you can serve them with anything, really.

 They are also filling and substantial enough to serve as a meatless main dish.
-So sometimes I serve them with a side of tomato salad, with or without poached eggs, for a filling, healthy meatless dinner.
+So sometimes I serve them with a side of tomato salad, with or without poached eggs, for a filling, delicious meatless dinner.

 What about leftovers?

 You can keep leftovers in the fridge, in an airtight container, for 3-4 days.
 They keep quite well, actually.
 Reheat them gently, in the microwave on 50% power.

 More tasty fritters